 Aquarius 2010: If Reefs Could Talk is designed to relay scientific study of biodiversity, climate change, and technology to a global audience, and to help the public learn what they can do to protect our world’s most important resource — the ocean.

 The Aquarius habitat increases working bottom time to nearly ten times over what scientists typically obtain using conventional surface-based diving techniques.
 At the end of each mission, aquanauts go through a 17-hour decompression, where the pressure inside Aquarius is slowly reduced from the pressure at the habitat's storage depth of 15 m (50 ft) (ambient) to surface pressure, allowing the divers' tissues to regain surface equilibrium.
 The habitat is then repressurized to ambient depth, and the aquanauts are able to don scuba gear, swim out of the habitat, and ascend to the surface — as if they had just performed a short dive to 15 m (50 ft).

 Additional advantages provided by the Aquarius include sophisticated power and communication capabilities.
 Scientists have email, telephone, and video conferencing capabilities to anywhere in the world.
 Aquarius has successfully supported more than 90 missions between 1993 and 2005.

-You can follow the Aquarius 2010: If Reefs Could talk mission at: http://sanctuaries.noaa.gov/missions/2010aquarius/welcome.html
+You can follow the Aquarius 2010: If Reefs Could Talk mission at: https://sanctuaries.noaa.gov/missions/2010aquarius/welcome.html